Key Takeaways

 Experienced regulators know what genuine compliance looks like, and they know what a hastily assembled paper trail looks like.
 The latter tends to generate more questions, not fewer.

 The consequences of getting this wrong are severe.
-An unapproved management contract can be voided, can be unenforceable, and can trigger NIGC scrutiny.
-The non-tribal party may discover that the agreement it expected to enforce has no reliable remedy, while the tribe may face regulatory consequences for an arrangement that should have been reviewed before performance began.
+NIGC's current guidance states that an unapproved management contract is void.
+The tribe may also face regulatory scrutiny for an arrangement that should have been submitted before performance began.

 Sophisticated parties can still get caught by this.
 The deal may not look like a management contract at first glance.
 It may be styled as a consulting agreement, services agreement, or development arrangement.
 By the time someone realizes it may need NIGC approval, the operation may already be underway, and unwinding it can be disruptive.